 As such, we’ve created simple explainers of how teacher retirement benefits work in your state.
 Click on the links below to find answers to your questions on how benefits work, who qualifies for them, and how much they cost:

-In Retirement Reality Check: Grading State Teacher Pension Plans, we created a state grading rubric focused on two questions: 1.
+If you’re interested in how the teacher retirement plan in your state compares to other states, check out our report attempting to rank states based on two questions: 1.
 Are all teachers earning sufficient retirement benefits?
 And 2.
 Can teachers take their retirement benefits with them no matter where life takes them?

-Click on a state to learn more about its specific system, or click here to read our full report.
+Click on a state above to learn more about its specific system, or click here to read our rankings report.